jerryjappinen/Servant/readme.md

 1. Download Servant
 2. Unzip the download on a server with PHP 5.3 or newer
-3. Make sure `mod_rewrite` or `rewrite_module` is enabled the server.
+3. Make sure `mod_rewrite` or `rewrite_module` is enabled on the server.

 Things should work out-of-the-box.
 You should see the demo site when you point your browser to where you put Servant.

-Consult troubleshooting guide at [eiskis.net/servant](http://eiskis.net/servant/site/get-started/installation/) if you encounter any problems.
+Consult troubleshooting guide at [eiskis.net/servant](http://eiskis.net/servant/site/tutorials-and-guides/installation/) if you encounter any problems.